A scope in time

 One of the reasons why this type of cancer is so hard to treat is that it is only detected in its late stages.
 Many early stage cancers in the colon, stomach and even throat do not present any symptoms or discomfort.
 It is only when the cancers are at advanced stage and incurable that they produce symptoms such as pai, bleeding and loss weight.
 By this time, chances are high that the cancer has spread.

 However, if spotted early, survival rates are higher and the outcomes are more in your favour.
 This underscores the importance of regular health screening and early detection to reduce the devastating impact of colon cancer.

 Check it out

 One screening that is able to detect colon and even stomach cancer in its early stages is an endoscopic screening.
-This procedure involves using an endocscope to examine the tissues for growth of lumps, redness, swelling and ulcers.
+This procedure involves using an endoscope to examine the tissues for growth of lumps, redness, swelling and ulcers.
 An endoscope is a thin flexible tube with a camera at the tip.
 Other instruments can also be inserted through this scope to perform other procedures.
-An endoscopic screening can be used to screen the oesophagus, the stomach and the color for other cancers.
+An endoscopic screening can be used to screen the oesophagus, the stomach and the colour for other cancers.